ludwigschubert/pandoc-markdown-css-theme/src/training-data/index.md

 ## Early Datasets (Pre-2010) {#early-datasets}

-**Before ~2010 datasets were much smaller, had denser annotations, and required manual curation.**
+**Early datasets (pre-2010) were much smaller, had denser annotations, and required manual curation.**

 We’ll start our story with one of the first dataset machine learning students learn about: MNIST.
 ^[[About MNIST](https://www.lri.fr/~marc/Master2/MNIST_doc.pdf).
 The original website seems to be password-protected: https://yann.lecun.com/exdb/mnist/.]